gsobell/baduk-fortune/README.md

 A: Because it [already exists](https://github.com/bmc/fortune-go), it's a fortune rewrite in GoLang.

 Q: My favorite quote is missing.
 Can you add it?
 A: Sure!
-Open an issue or pull request!
-Since a new `.dat` file has to be generated each time, additions will be added in groups.
+Open a pull request!
+Since a new `.dat` file has to be generated each time, additions will be added in batches.

 Fortunes sourced from: